zhangxiaosa/LPR/README.md

 Besides some previous results in `./benchmark_suites`, more detailed outputs of LPR are stored in `./precomputed_results`.

-### Reproduce RQ1 & RQ2: the Effectiveness and Efficiency of Perses, Vulcan, C-Reduce and LPR.
+### Reproduce RQ1 & RQ2: the Effectiveness and Efficiency of Perses, Vulcan, C-Reduce, LPR and LPR+Vulcan.

 1. Run Perses.